forio/flow.js/documentation/graphing-overview/index.html.md

 2. Create a new Contour chart on the page.
 3. Use the Flow.js [Variables Channel](../generated/channels/variables-channel/) to subscribe to the model variable you want to graph.
 4. In the callback function for your subscription, update and render the Contour chart.
-5. Optionally, graph multiple variables updated by the model.
+5. Optionally, graph multiple variables updated by a model operation.
-6. Optionally, graph multiple variables entered by the user.
+6. Optionally, graph the results of an operation whose arguments are entered by the user.

 Let's look at each step in more detail.
 You can also jump straight to the [complete example](#example).